salomax/ProcureFlow/README.md

 As expected, the database was available via port 6432, username and password as procureflow, and database procureflow_db.

-During the review, some artifacts had been adjusted:
-- Service integration tests
-- GraphQL instrumentation components
-- Supergraph with wrong address for local

-After the fixes have been applied to code, we could started the router:
+After fix some tweaks we could run the router:

 ```shell
 docker-compose -f infra/docker/docker-compose.local.yml up -d router